 It is often so exciting to see how science mirrors or discovers things that have been known to professional hypnotherapists for many years.
-After all, the only thing we have to work with, is the clients mind!
+After all, the only thing we have to work with is the client's brain/mind!
 The mind comes replete with a huge store of hidden talents, not least of which is . . . . . . . . .

-The reason why I mention all of the above, is because in hypnosis we also stimulate the brain/mind without the need of a scalpel.
-We (hypnotherapists) enable clients to have permanence in their new found ability, be it to speak in public when previously they could not, stop a 100 a day smoking habit, lose a fear of flying or be able to pick up a spider, when previously, the mere mention of the word threw them into a blind state of panic.
+The reason why I mention all of the above is that in hypnosis we also stimulate the brain/mind without the need for a scalpel.
+We (hypnotherapists) enable clients to have permanence in their newfound ability, be it to speak in public when previously they could not, stop a 100 a day smoking habit, lose the fear of flying or be able to pick up a spider when previously, the mere mention of the word threw them into a blind state of panic.
 And none of this could be possible, were it not for the alteration, adaption or reconsolidation of "memory."
-I applaud all the great achievements made by science and in the excellent way they help many people.
+I applaud all the great achievements made by science and is an excellent way they help many people.

-My aim here, is to highlight the way hypnosis can help many people, whose condition is not deemed worthy of such a medical intervention.
+My aim here is to highlight the way hypnosis can help many people, whose condition is not deemed worthy of such medical intervention.
 Essentially helping ordinary people; live a more ordinary life!
 To find out more, why not make an appointment for a Free Consultation - here

 By stimulating the brain network responsible for spatial memory with powerful electromagnets, scientists improved the precision of people's memory for identifying locations.
 This benefit lasted a full 24 hours after receiving stimulation and corresponded to changes in brain activity.
 "We improved people's memory in a very specific and important way a full day after we stimulated their brains," Voss said.